Topological Antenna: A Non-Classical Beam-Steering Micro-Antenna Based on Spin Injection from a Topological Insulator: Conclusion

 \section{Conclusion}

+Topological insulators (TI) sport exotic properties such as spin-momentum locking.
+While much effort has been expended on unraveling their physics and exploring the subtle material nuances, there is still {\it not a single product in the market based on them} after more than a decade of research by numerous groups.
+Transforming from the realm of ``science'' to the realm of ``engineering'', here we have demonstrated a novel spintronic micro-antenna activated by spin injection (with alternating spin polarization) from a three-dimensional topological insulator (3D-TI) into an array of nanomagnets deposited on the surface of the 3D-TI.
+This may be the first pathway to a marketable product.

+The beam steering is enabled by spin-momentum locking which is a quantum property of topological insulators.
+In that sense, it is truly a {\it TI-based device}.
+To date, TIs have been used almost exclusively to inject spin into a ferromagnet to flip its magnetization, which has applications in memory \cite{memory} and perhaps logic \cite{logic}.
+Those are digital applications.
+Here, we have demonstrated an analog application along with the unique feature of beam steering.
+Normally beam steering requires a phased array consisting of multiple antennas, each much larger than the electromagnetic wavelength.
+Ours is an ultra-miniaturized beam steerer (single element much smaller than the wavelength) which makes it a disruptive technology.

-We have demonstrated a novel spintronic nano-antenna activated by spin injection (with alternating spin polarization) from a three-dimensional topological insulator into an array of nanomagnets deposited on the surface of the topological insulator.
-It is orders of magnitude smaller than the radiated electromagnetic wavelength and yet emits efficiently.
-While spin injection into ferromagnets from a topological insulator has been harnessed in the past for memory \cite{memory} and could be leveraged for logic as well \cite{logic}, it has so far not been used for antennas.
-This work can open an avenue for the application of topological insulators for antennas, and by extension, other analog and communication devices.
+The micro-antenna that we have demonstrated is orders of magnitude smaller than the radiated free-space electromagnetic wavelength and yet it emits efficiently because the activation mechanism is unconventional.
+Similar antennas (none of them based on a TI) have recently attracted significant attention \cite{raisa,carman,justine,saibal}.
+This work can open an avenue for the application of topological insulators beyond just memory and logic -- for antennas which are analog devices, and by extension, other analog and communication devices.